mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-05"></a>
 [Back to top](#top)
 ## TN-05 -- Rep. Jim Cooper (D)
+### Committees
+Jim Cooper is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,160,000.00 in SC HEP grants.